 The trading market for our common stock will be influenced by the research and reports that industry or securities analysts publish about us or our business.
-We do not currently have, and may never obtain, research coverage by securities and industry analysts.
-If no or few securities or industry analysts commence coverage of us, the trading price for our stock would be negatively impacted.
-In the event we obtain securities or industry analyst coverage, if any of the analysts who cover us downgrades our common stock or issues an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our target preclinical studies or clinical trials and operating results fail to meet the expectations of analysts, our stock price would likely decline.
+We currently have limited research coverage by securities and industry analysts.
+If any of the analysts who cover us or may cover us downgrades our common stock or issues an adverse or misleading opinion regarding us, our business model, our intellectual property or our stock performance, or if our target preclinical studies or clinical trials and operating results fail to meet the expectations of analysts, our stock price would likely decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.